ipvm-wg/homestar/README.md

 components (currently focused on authoring in Rust), please jump into our [`homestar-functions`](./homestar-functions) directory and check out our examples there.

+## Packages

+Each `homestar` release will also build packages for distribution across different platforms.

+- [homebrew][homebrew]: `brew install fission-codes/fission/homestar`
+  This includes `ipfs` in the install by default.

 ## Running Examples